marinofelipe/drawing-animations-and-transitions/README.md

 # drawing-animations-and-transitions
-Simple app to show some ways to animate views, create custom transitions and some drawing.
+Simple app to show some ways to animate views, create custom transitions and draw.

-- Designables
-- Drawing
-- Custom transitions
-- View Animations
+# Details
+Assets are free from the web.
+Drawing with UIBezierPath and CAShapeLayer.
+Animating progress views.
+Creating custom modal transitions from button/to button center.